 However, on the 14th of September, 2017, an intervening period of ‘dark ages’ came into the annals of IPOB, following a military incursion, or is it invasion, as some call it, during the much controversial Operation Python Dance exercise, and Nnamdi Kanu went underground, or rather, was allegedly forced to go underground, and subsequently was declared either missing or killed.

 And, for 13 months, he remained either missing or killed.
 For 13 months Nnamdi Kanu was not seen.
 For 13 months Nnamdi Kanu kept sealed lips.
 For 13 months Nnamdi Kanu remained a question unanswered, a puzzle unsolved, a doubt uncleared, a confusion unsettled, a knot untied, and a mystery unravelled for many.

 Today, Nnamdi Kanu is partly a mystery solved, but still remains a phenomenon unexplained.
 An event yet to happen?
 He said he will be ‘back.’
 Bringing hell with him.

-Following his reappearance and revelation, still shrouded in uncertainty and confusion, many today call him a coward.
+Following his reappearance and revelation, shrouded in uncertainty and confusion, many then and today call him a coward.
 But, is he?
 Really?
 Many call him a fraud.
 We are yet to know.
 Many call him a criminal.
-The court, hopefully will one day decide.
+The cause and the future, hopefully will one day decide.
 Many call him a betrayer.
 His end will prove that.
-Many call him a syndicate fronting for the government in power.
+Many had even called him a syndicate fronting for the government in power.
 A house divided against itself.
 Can it stand?
 Many say he is out to frustrate even the very vision and project he claims to be fighting and dying for.
 I ask again, is it possible?
 Many say he is out of steam and zeal and cannot do anything more.

 It is when we fail to painstakingly analyse a situation and assess the methods and antecedents of people, that we make the wrong conclusions.